Barronk99/milestone1-exclusivesuits/TESTING.md

     * Reduced the screen size to mobile and tablet to verify that the cards take up their own column and appear one after the other.
 Test was successful.
     * Clicked on each card's button that directs to it's designated page to test that their links were working and directed users to the right page.
 Test was successful.

-5. Contact Us:
+5. Call to action:
-    * Opened the page and scrolled to the contact us section to verify it was there after the content of the page.
+    * Opened the page and clicked the call to action button to make sure it links to the Contact Us page.
 Test was successful.
-    * Reduced and expanded the window to verify the contact us section is fully respnsive.
-Test was successful.
-    * Attempted to submit the contact form without filling in each required field to verify it would pop up with an error message.
-Test was successful.
-    * Attempted to submit the contact form without entering a correct email format to ensure that it would pop up with an error message.
-Test was successful.

-5. Footer:
+6. Footer:
     * Clicked on each social icon to ensure that they link to the correct site and are working.
 Test was successful.
     * Clicked on each social icon to ensure that they open in a new tab.
 Test was successful.
     * Clicked on each page link to ensure that they link to the correct page and do not open in a new tab.
 Test was successful.
     * Reduced and expanded the screen to ensure that the footer was fully responsive and did not cause any content to be commpressed and overlap.
 Test was successful.

-6. *Double checked all responsiveness and functionality on mobile and tablets.*
+7. *Double checked all responsiveness and functionality on mobile and tablets.*

 #### **The Xclusive Experience page:**